 And other things you should know.

-Itinerary and trip details correct as at September 15, 2019 but are subject to change.
+Itinerary and trip details are subject to change.
 Our activities in the Park and on the Reef are controlled by the WA Department of Wildlife and Conservation.
 Should you decide to voluntarily alter your travel arrangements after the commencement of your trip, Freedom Outdoors is not responsible for any additional costs.

 Your personal safety on the water is always our top priority.
 For that reason, it may be necessary to alter, substitute or abandon planned itineraries without advance warning.
 The programme outlined above may not be carried out in the order suggested.
 If conditions on the water are not suitable for kayaking, we may substitute walks.
 All paddlers must wear PFDs (supplied) while on the water.
 Trip guides will decide on safety matters, coordinate the group and advise changes.
 No compensation will be paid should itinerary changes be necessary.